-You must use the Harvard Referencing System for your referencing in your Research Report.
-This system and how you apply it to individual references in the text of your Research Report, and the preparation of your 'List of References' at the end of your Research Report, is explained in the Oxford Brookes University Faculty of Business guide to citing and referencing for Business Faculty students which can be found in APPENDIX 3
+You should use the Harvard Referencing System, or an equivalent, for the referencing in your Research Report.
+This system and how you apply it to individual references in the text of your Research Report and the preparation of your 'List of References' at the end of your Research Report, is explained in the Oxford Brookes University Faculty of Business guide to citing and referencing for Business Faculty students which can be found in APPENDIX 3 identify the correct reference for every source that you use, at the time that you first identify the source, then it will be straightforward to prepare your list of references when you complete your research work.

 You should read this document very carefully.
 You must comply with its requirements to demonstrate your graduate skills in information gathering and referencing.
-If you identify the correct reference for every source that you use, at the time that you first identify the source, then it will be straightforward to prepare your list of references when you complete your research work.
+If you